 Gilroy’s advice: “The one thing I look for, is clients who are going to listen.
 It’s really important that we work with people who want to work with us.
 Otherwise, you get too deep into a relationship that’s no good for either person.”

 Working with clients who have professional personalities that are compatible with yours is crucial.
-Agencies should take time upfront to analyse their compatibility with prospects by asking the right questions.
+Agencies should take the time upfront to analyse their compatibility with prospects by asking the right questions.
 Another conscious mantra: “The quality of your questions defines the quality of your income.”

 Beyond compatibility, Gilroy looks to three aspects to qualify prospects (useful takeaway if you’re seeking information on how to start a marketing agency of your own):